Search

 Forming connections and encouraging self-development are at the heart of what we do at Babbel—which is why we work so well alongside institutions that do exactly the same thing.
 In this article, we take a closer look at how language learning benefits universities and NGOs, the kinds of organizations that make the world shine a little brighter.

 Universities and NGOs have a lot in common.
 Not only do they give back to the wider community, but they push their own community—students, volunteers, employees—to be the very best versions of themselves.
+At their core, charitable organizations make the world a better place—and there’s no purer way of doing so than by learning a new language, building cultural bridges, and forming priceless human connections.

 Table of Contents